KyleRego/anki_books/docs/development.md

 In my case, this was due to the Ruby executable being missing from the directory specified in `$PATH`.
 I was able to fix the issue with `rvm remove 3.2.1` and `rvm install 3.2.1`.

 If you need to debug further, `echo $PATH | tr ':' '\n'` will print the `$PATH` variable with each directory on its own line.

+## TailwindCSS

+The Tailwind CSS IntelliSense VS Code extension makes working with Tailwind even nicer.
+Add the suggested mapping between plaintext and html in the extension settings to enable it for ERB files.